usnistgov/OSCAL/src/release/README.md

-# Using OSCAL
+# The Open Security Controls Assessment Language (OSCAL)

-NIST developed the Open Security Controls Assessment Language (OSCAL) as a machine-readable data exchange format.
-It enables organizations to express and exchange detailed cybersecurity content in either Extensible Markup Language (XML) or JavaScript Object Notation (JSON).
+NIST is developing OSCAL as a set of machine-readable data exchange formats.
+These formats enable organizations to express and exchange detailed, security and privacy control-related cybersecurity content in either Extensible Markup Language (XML) or JavaScript Object Notation (JSON).

-NIST defined and governs the core OSCAL syntax, which includes cyber security content that is universal across industries and compliance regimes.
-NIST further designed OSCAL to be extended by other organizations to address industry-specific, compliance-specific, or organization-specific content.
+NIST is defining and governs the core OSCAL syntax, which is intended to support expressing control-related information in a neutral way that spans the needs of multiple industries and compliance regimes.
+OSCAL has been designed to be extended by other organizations to address industry-specific, compliance-specific, or organization-specific content.
 Please see the _Extending OSCAL_ section for more information.

 ## OSCAL Adoption

 For OSCAL compliance, mechanisms interpreting or generating OSCAL content _must_ honor the core syntax described at [https://pages.nist.gov/OSCAL/docs/schemas/](https://pages.nist.gov/OSCAL/docs/schemas/).

 While not mandatory, organizations adopting OSCAL are encouraged to use NIST-published validation and translation mechanisms.
-The validation mechanism ensures XML and JSON files are OSCAL-compliant, while the translation mechanism converts OSCAL content from either format to the other.
-An automated governance process enables NIST to ensure these mechanisms remain aligned with the latest OSCAL syntax.
+These validation mechanisms ensure XML and JSON files are OSCAL-compliant, while the translation mechanisms allow OSCAL content to be converted to and from XML and JSON.
+An automated validation process enables NIST to ensure these mechanisms remain aligned with the latest OSCAL syntax.

 ## Standards

-NIST makes validation and conversion mechanisms available using the following established standards:
+NIST uses the following established standards to support the available validation and conversion mechanisms:

 |   | **OSCAL Syntax Validation**|
 | --- | :---: |